meharkhurana03/meharkhurana03/README.md

 ### Hi there!
 ### I'm Mehar Khurana

-- Currently a CSAI (B. Tech) sophomore at {IIITD}[https://github.com/IIIT-Delhi]
+- Currently a CSAI (B. Tech) sophomore at [IIIT Delhi](https://github.com/IIIT-Delhi).
-- I'm interested in ML/DL, and Algorithms
+- I'm interested in ML/DL, and Algorithms.
+- Would love to collaborate on some cool projects!

 <!--